Instant Messengers and early 3D Virtual Worlds – A lookback

 The Arrival of Instant Messengers

 One of the giant leaps in virtual worlds was the introduction of Instant Messaging (IM).
 The first widely available chat service to the public was the CompuServe CB Simulator which was released in 1980.
-CB had 40 channels and used commands like ‘tune’, ‘squelch’, ‘monitor’ etc but later they enabled multi player games, digital pictures, multimedia and large conferences.
-Mick Jagger, the English songwriter and singer held the first online multimedia conference using CB simulator on December 7, 1995.
-CB simulator was also stage to one of the earliest online weddings!
+CB had 40 channels and used commands like ‘tune’, ‘squelch’, ‘monitor’ etc but later they enabled multiplayer games, digital pictures, multimedia and large conferences.
+Mick Jagger, the English songwriter, and singer held the first online multimedia conference using CB simulator on December 7, 1995.
+CB simulator was also staged in one of the earliest online weddings!
 The wedding was attended by almost 50 virtual guests.

-Another one of early instant messaging services was the Quantum Link that worked on Commodore 64 and 128 personal computers from November 5 1985 to November 1 1995.
-Along with instant messaging they provided email, online news and chat and public domain file sharing libraries.
+Another one of early instant messaging services was the Quantum Link that worked on Commodore 64 and 128 personal computers from November 5, 1985, to November 1, 1995.
+Along with instant messaging, they provided email, online news and chat and public domain file sharing libraries.
 The Quantum Link’s client software divided the screen into sections and instant messages appeared as yellow bars which displayed the sender’s name and message and presented various options for reverting back.
-PowWow, ICQ and AOL Instant Messenger came to power during mid 1990s and this created an uprising for the modern day internet wide, GUI based messaging clients.
-PowWow was introduced by a company called Tribal Voice, which was established in 1994 by the software millionaire John Mcafee.
-The program featured many innovative aspects such as Voice over Internet Protocol, WAV sound file playing, Offline messages via Post Office Protocol and Simple Mail Transfer Protocol, built in speech synthesizer, shared whiteboard.
+PowWow, ICQ, and AOL Instant Messenger came to power during mid-1990s and this created an uprising for the modern day internet-wide, GUI based messaging clients.
+The powwow was introduced by a company called Tribal Voice, which was established in 1994 by the software millionaire John Mcafee.
+The program featured many innovative aspects such as Voice over Internet Protocol, WAV sound file playing, Offline messages via Post Office Protocol and Simple Mail Transfer Protocol, built in a speech synthesizer, shared the whiteboard.
 It also facilitated simple drag and drop interface which made file sharing very easy.
-PowWow was also one of the very first instant messaging programs that was compatible across multiple platforms.
+The powwow was also one of the very first instant messaging programs that were compatible across multiple platforms.
 The program ran with both AOL Instant Messenger (AIM) and Microsoft’s MSN Messenger.

 The phrase ‘I Seek You’ was the idea behind the name for open source instant messaging computer program ‘ICQ’.
 The program was launched in November 1996 by the company Mirabilis.
 Using this, the users could register an account and then they would be allocated a number, much like a phone number for others to locate and contact them.
 This was the first program that featured a fully centralized service and one in which one on one conversations with individual user accounts was the focus point.
 ICQ is still an active platform and as per 2013, it is estimated to have 11 million monthly users.
 At its best period of 2001, ICQ had more than 100 million accounts registered.
 Over the years, ICQ has introduced several features such as ICQ Game Center – a game platform that enables to play with or against other users, SIM Card – that is offered to people across Europe at a discounted rate, and a video magazine that broadcasts teen content 24*7.